The second book of the Torah, Exodus, now continues the story. After Joseph’s death, the Israelites continue to prosper in Egypt.

 Historicity of the Exodus

-It is pointless to examine whether the ten plagues or the parting of the seas could have really happened.
-But is there any broader historical substance to these figures and events?
+It is pointless to examine whether Biblical episodes such as the ten plagues or the parting of the seas could have really happened, and the Bible’s value as literature should not reduced to whether it is literally true or not.
+Nonetheless, we may ask: is there any broader historical substance to these figures and events?

 There is archaeological evidence that ancient Semites did migrate from Canaan to Egypt, to trade, work, or serve as slaves.
 A painting in the tomb of Beni Hasan, for example, dating to 1991-1783 BCE, depicts a caravan of Semitic traders.
 It would be surprising if there was no relationship, as Egypt was one of the economic powerhouses of the ancient world and geographically close to the Near East.
 It was a stable land of plenty that kept stores for the hard times, and in which migrants could become officials or priests, so Joseph’s service as an official for the king is plausible enough.
 Furthermore, Egypt was a natural destination for people hit by famine or war.